What to Pack for a Hiking Trip

 Wondering what to pack for a hiking trip?
-Use this guide below
+Use this guide below!

-For a girl who normally overfills a massive suitcase with impractical flowy dresses and straw hats, packing for a multi-day hike is a whole new ballgame.
 Knowing I am going to be carrying every single thing I pack on my back for the proceeding days means I’ve had to learn to pack practically, not just aesthetically.

 In order to save you the packing flurry I generally go into pre-hike, here’s my list of things that I normally pack on a hiking trip…